QuakeWatch Server Manual

 cacheMaxTotalDataSize = ##

-greater than or equal to this limit and a new message arrives, the oldest messages in the cache are removed until the
+cache is greater than or equal to this limit and a new message arrives

-total data size is under the limit.
-If this parameter
+until the total data size is under the limit.
+If the prospect of

-is set to zero then no limit is enforced.
-If
+this parameter is set to zero then no limit is enforced.

 maxResendAgeInDays = ##